 6. White-Labeling Model

-A “white label product” involves product development by one company and selling of the product under the brand of another company.
+A “white label product” involves product development by one company and selling the product under the brand of another company.
 In simple words, the end-user will consider that the product is made by the company bearing the brand.

 The monetization strategy can bring in profits—consider you have written high-end code, you can try reselling it to other brands.
-Building top-notch apps are time-consuming and expensive, so many businesses have started white-labeling their apps to sell to other companies.
+Building top-notch apps is time-consuming and expensive, so many businesses have started white-labeling their apps to sell to other companies.

 If you have worked hard building the app, then you may as well try and reap the rewards.